 |Problem||⚠️Full Rewrite Required

-You’ll have to rewrite your applications from scratch to get away from ASP.NET Web Forms and move onto ASP.NET Core MVC.
+You’ll have to rewrite your applications from scratch to get away from ASP.NET Web Forms, though this will likely be unnecessary for many years.

 Windows Communication Foundation (WCF)